Data Protection Statement

 Non-essential cookies are used in the context of so-called usage profiles.
 In doing so, you are assigned a pseudonym under which the usage data are stored.
 Your IP address is used exclusively in truncated form, thereby fundamentally preventing the establishment of an association between the usage profile and a specific person.

 The majority of the cookies we use are erased from your computer again after your browser is closed (session cookies).
-Other types of cookies may remain on your computer, and enable us to recognize your computer again by means of the saved user profile when you next visit our website (persistent cookies).
+Other types of cookies may remain on your computer, and enable us to recognise your computer again by means of the saved user profile when you next visit our website (persistent cookies).

 When using our website, you can declare your consent by confirming this via our cookie banner.